Illinois's 17th congressional district: 2011 redistricting

 The district covers parts of Peoria, Tazewell and Winnebago counties, and all of Carroll, Fulton, Henderson, Henry, Jo Daviess, Knox, Mercer, Rock Island, Stephenson, Warren and Whiteside counties, as of the 2011 redistricting which followed the 2010 census.
 All or parts of Canton, East Moline, Freeport, Galesburg, Kewanee, Moline, Peoria, Rock Island, Rockford, Pekin and Sterling are included.
 The representatives for these districts were elected in the 2012 primary and general elections, and the boundaries became effective on January 5, 2013.

 2001 redistricting

 From 2003 to 2013 the district was known as "the rabbit on a skateboard" for its unusual shape devised as the outcome of gerrymandering.

 Representation

-Since 1982, the representative from this district has hailed from a city within Rock Island, County.
-From 1982 to 2013, the district's representatives hailed from Rock Island, these being Lane Evans, Phil Hare, and Bobby Schilling.
+From 1982 to 2011, the district's representatives hailed from Rock Island, these being Lane Evans and Phil Hare.
 Since 2013, the district's representatives have hailed from neighboring Moline, and include Cheri Bustos and Eric Sorenson.

 In early 2021, Cheri Bustos announced her intention to retire at the end of the 117th Congress.
 In November 2021, former WREX and WQAD meteorologist Eric Sorenson announced his candidacy for the seat.
 He later won the election with 52% of the vote.